-Children will bear the brunt of this crisis.
+Children are bearing the brunt of this crisis.
 They need protection.
 Please donate to help Ukraine now.

 WHAT IS THE HUMANITARIAN SITUATION IN UKRAINE?

 The COVID-19 pandemic has had a devastating impact on the health and livelihoods of families, driving even more children into poverty.
 Access to quality health services is limited, and a recent polio outbreak has put even more pressure on the country’s already fragile healthcare system.

-Ukraine’s children urgently need our help.
-Please give now to help Ukraine.
+Ukraine’s children urgently need help.
+Please give now.